godaddy/tartufo/docs/source/CONTRIBUTING.md

 To make this easier on you, you can [set up most editors][black-editors] to auto-run `black` for you.
 We have also set up a [pre-commit] hook to run automatically on every commit, which is detailed below!

+There can be more to code style than, "spaces vs tabs."
+Styling conventions, best practices, and language developments can all lead to changes to what is the best code style be followed.
+When existing code needs changing, or new code is submitted, questions can then arise as to what style to follow or what best practice takes precedence.

+This isn't something that has a hard and fast rule.
+As a rule of thumb, we ask that contributors take each pull request as an opportunity to uplift the code they are touching to be in alignment with current recommendations.
+In an ideal world, the newest code in the codebase will reflect the best patterns to use, but if there is existing code being changed it is a balance between keeping style versus adoption of new ones.

+There may be occasions when the maintainers of the project may ask a contributor to adopt a newer style or pattern to add in uplifting the project as a whole and to help our community become better software developers.

+We understand that time or other constraints may mean such requests are not able to be part of the pull request.
+In such cases please engage in communication with the maintainers.
+We would much rather have a pull request of a feature that aligns with the current codebase styles and patterns; and add an issue to the backlog to refactor with new patterns when bandwidth permits; than to have you not contribute a pull request.

 ## Running tests